Nightmare Alley (1947 film): Reception

 In Time magazine (November 24, 1947), film critic James Agee further wrote:

 "Nightmare Alley" would be unbearably brutal for general audiences if it were played for all the humour, cynicism and malign social observation that are implicit in it.
 It would be unbearably mawkish if it were played too solemnly.
 Scripter Jules Furthman and Director Edmund Goulding have steered a middle course, now and then crudely but on the whole with tact, skill and power.
 They have seldom forgotten that the original novel they were adapting is essentially intelligent trash, and they have never forgotten that on the screen pretty exciting things can be made of trash.
 From top to bottom of the cast, the playing is good.
 Joan Blondell, as the fading carnival queen, is excellent and Tyrone Power— who asked to be cast in the picture—steps into a new class as an actor.

+Movieland magazine wrote: “All of you who are thrilled and intrigued by carnivals will find the first half of this picture completely absorbing….Stan’s downfall begins when he meets up with a swank society ‘onsulting psychologiest’ who is as big a fake as he is.
+The rest of the picture traces Stan’s ruin, and it’s as grim a degradation as could befall a human being.
+The end is sheer horror—with the only comforting note the fact that Mollie sticks by her husband.
+‘Nightmare Alley’ can’t be dismissed lightly.
+Its horror is authentic because it dramatizes how greed can corrupt a man.
+This isn’t a pleasant picture nor an escapist moviefare, but it’s recommended to those who like their pictures to be gripping, shocking.